nadpierre/stm-transit-delay-prediction/README.md

 ### Data Preprocessing

 - There were extreme delay outliers of -10000 and 50000 seconds, which have been removed.
-- Due to the large volume of data, the majority has been used as past data, to calculate the average delay per stop.
-The most recent 1.5 Million rows have been kept for data modeling.
+- Due to the large volume of data, half on the dataset has been used to calculate the average delay per stop.
+The other half has been kept for data modeling.
 - Temporal feature extraction was used to engineer features like `time_of_day` or `is_peak_hour`.
 - The categorial features have been encoded with One-Hot Encoding.